pascallaliberte/sharpen.page/docs/content-refresh-recommendations.md

 - **Categories / tags:** jtbd showcase / copywriting struggle-first
 - **Priority:** medium
 - **Refresh class:** `evergreen-polish`, `showcase-status`
-- Soften or remove series opener (“Last week…”) so the page stands alone.
+- Soften or remove series opener (“Last week…”) so the page stands alone. *(done)*
-- Showcase/teardown: keep the analysis; add a one-line status if the showcased site is gone or pivoted.
+- Showcase status: `_Edit: The Palabra forms page shown here is no longer live, and the screenshots are from when it was._` before first screenshot; live URLs removed. *(done)*

 ### "Too Much Text": What to Do About that Feedback